 - Silvereye Sports Hockey League

-The Steinbach Bible College Cabinet is the body responsible for the vision, strategic planning, operations and policies for the College.
-Each Cabinet shall be responsible for:
+The Steinbach Bible College Board is the body responsible for the vision, strategic planning, operations and policies for the College.
+Each Board shall be responsible for:

 - Establishing policies that govern the operation of SBC.